airbytehq/airbyte/docs/deploying-airbyte/troubleshoot-deploy.md

 ## Additional Resources

 There are several channels for community support of local setup and deployment.

-**GitHub Airbyte Forum's Getting Started FAQ:**<br/>Search the questions others have asked or ask a new question of your own in the [GitHub forum](https://github.com/airbytehq/airbyte/discussions/categories/questions).
+**GitHub Airbyte Forum's Getting Started FAQ:**

+Search the questions others have asked or ask a new question of your own in the [GitHub forum](https://github.com/airbytehq/airbyte/discussions/categories/questions).

+**Airbyte Knowledge Base:**

-**Airbyte Knowledge Base:**<br/>While support services are limited to Cloud and Enterprise customers, anyone may search the support team's [Help Center](https://support.airbyte.com/hc).
+While support services are limited to Cloud and Enterprise customers, anyone may search the support team's [Help Center](https://support.airbyte.com/hc).

+**Community Slack:**

-**Community Slack:**<br/>Helpful channels for troubleshooting include:<br/>
+Helpful channels for troubleshooting include:

 - [#ask-community-for-troubleshooting](https://airbytehq.slack.com/archives/C021JANJ6TY): Where members of the Airbyte community can ask and answer questions.
 - [#ask-ai](https://airbytehq.slack.com/archives/C01AHCD885S): For quick answers sourced from documentation and open support channels, you can have a chat with our virtual Airbyte assistant.

-**Introductory Course:**<br/>
+**Introductory Course:**

 On Udemy, [The Complete Hands-on Introduction to Airbyte](https://www.udemy.com/course/the-complete-hands-on-introduction-to-airbyte/) is a convenient and hands-on introduction to Airbyte that includes setting up example source and destination configurations.
 You'll also go on to use it in conjunction with Apache Airflow, Snowflake, dbt, and more.

+**Bug Reports:**

-**Bug Reports:**<br/>If you find an issue with the `abctl` command, please report it as a github issue [here](https://github.com/airbytehq/airbyte/issues) with the type of `🐛 [abctl] Report an issue with the abctl tool`.
+If you find an issue with the `abctl` command, please report it as a github issue [here](https://github.com/airbytehq/airbyte/issues) with the type of `🐛 [abctl] Report an issue with the abctl tool`.

+**Releases:**

-**Releases:** To install a prior release of `abctl`, you can find the list of releases [here](https://github.com/airbytehq/abctl/releases/).
+To install a prior release of `abctl`, you can find the list of releases [here](https://github.com/airbytehq/abctl/releases/).